ryansummerscripts/UAD-Plugins-Tool/README.md

 By default they're commented out by the "#" symbol.
 Simply delete the "#" symbol for the titles you wish to remove.

-To prevent a plugin title from being deleted at any time in the future, simply add back the "#".
+(To prevent a plugin title from being deleted at any time in the future, simply add back the "#").

 3. Save changes and close TextEdit